-- 1) Introduction to Licensing and Regulation; - 2) Orientation (Health & Safety, Recognizing & Reporting Child Abuse and Neglect and Developmentally appropriate child care practice); - 3) Online Orientation through ECOOL for all DRCC Licensing Surveyors; and - 4) Licensing and Certification Standards of Practice (SOP). - b.
+1) Introduction to Licensing and Regulation;

+2) Orientation (Health &Safety,Recognizing &Reporting Child Abuse and Neglect and Developmentally appropriate child care practice);

+3) Online Orientation through ECOOL for all DRCC Licensing Surveyors; and b.
 To certify, describe how inspectors and monitors have received training on health and safety requirements that are appropriate to the age of the children in care and the type of provider setting (98.42(b)(1-2)).